-12.2.1.
 A case strategy should have been followed and customer requirements considered.
 A record of discussions and agreement with the customer should be documented.

-12.2.2.
 Consideration should be given to prescription, drug and medical history of the individual tested in addition to scene evidence, suspicions, or other drugs to which they are known to have had access to.
 In some cases it may be necessary to request this information from the customer (instructing authority).
+Information regarding specific situations and circumstances (e.g. recently released from prison) can also be relevant.

-12.2.3.
 Where possible, opinions and interpretation should address the question(s) arising from the circumstances of the case.